Information for Authors

 - Please review the Electronic Posting Policy and Self-Plagiarism Policy.
 The submitted manuscript should not be published elsewhere or be under review for any other conference or publication.

 - Articles should be tutorial in nature and should be written in a style comprehensible to readers outside the specialty of the article.

 - References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
 A limit of 15 archival references is recommended.
-The inclusion of more than 15 references requires permission from the EiC.
+The inclusion of more than 15 references requires permission from the Editor-in-Chief.
 References to web pages should be checked immediately for accessibility before submitting material to the Publications Staff.
-Each reference to online sources (website URLs, web-posted papers/reports) is required to show an “accessed” date.
+Each reference to an online source (website URLs, web-posted articles/reports, etc.) is required to show an “accessed” date.

 Types of Submissions

-All articles to be considered for publication in IEEE Network must be submitted through Manuscript Central.
-Below is a list of the types of articles that can be submitted.
+All articles to be considered for publication in IEEE Network Magazine must be submitted through Manuscript Central.
+Below is a list of the types of papers that can be submitted.
 After determining which type of article you have, go to Manuscript Central, register or log in, and go to the Author Center.
-Follow the instructions there.
+Follow the steps in the Author Center.

 If you are submitting an article to a topic listed in the Call for Papers page, you will need to note the issue date and topic name from the listing in order to submit through Manuscript Central.
 If you have not noted this information, please return to the Call for Papers page, determine your topic and issue date, and then move on to Manuscript Central.
 Choose the appropriate issue date and topic from the "Please Select an Article Type" drop-down menu.